 How to tell When your Vehicle Needs Alignment

-Uneven wear of tires
+1. Uneven wear of tires

-That said, this can also be caused by quite a few other things, so make sure you request a shop to check it out before just telling them to do an alignment.
+A vehicle out of alignment can be felt on the steering wheel.
+The steering wheel will vibrate or shake when driving.
+That said, quite a few other things can also cause this, so make sure you request a shop to check it out before telling them to do an alignment.

-I see too many vehicles where it becomes a workout just to drive.
+I see too many vehicles where it becomes a workout to drive.
 Instead, if you are going in a straight line and take your hands off the wheel, you should continue to go straight.
 If you don’t, it’s time for an alignment.